Why Lower Health Care Costs is One of the Benefits of Wellness in 2022

 2. Change insurance carriers/ negotiate better rates in an attempt to get better pricing.
 Most carriers will negotiate hard to get your business.
 It may be possible to shave a few percentage points off the cost during year one, but soon after the honeymoon is over, cost increases continue.
 This strategy is usually a dead end.

 3. Self insuring means employers pay for employee healthcare costs directly.
 With this approach the risk of high healthcare costs is born by the employer.
-Stop loss policies help protect agains catastrophic costs.
+Stop loss policies help protect against catastrophic medical costs.

 Once thought to be a strategy of large corporations, there are insurance companies that will self-insure a company with as few as 50 people.
 This can help reduce approximately 7% of the cost that is associated with administering a fully insured insurance plan.